• Features

 And he feels that about poverty.
 He feels that about violence.
 And so he becomes this very clarifying figure.
 But he starts to use nonviolence as a political sword in the way that Malcolm X had talked about.
 And King starts speaking truth to power, saying Congress, the halls of Congress are running wild with racism.
 In 1967 before the American Psychological Association, he’s saying the roots of urban rebellions are white supremacy, and white racism is producing chaos.
 And the media says that there would be peace if Black people stopped rebelling.
 And King says it’s the white people who are producing the chaos.

 This is King.
-One of the most interesting symmetries between Malcolm and Martin is the fact that Malcolm X, who I argue is Black America’s prosecuting attorney, was always charging white America with a series of crime.
+One of the most interesting symmetries between Malcolm and Martin is the fact that Malcolm X, who I argue is Black America’s prosecuting attorney, was always charging white America with a series of crimes.
 We have the videotape of King talking to poor Black people in Marks, Mississippi.
 There’s a point where Andy Young says King is in tears listening.
 This is terrible.
 Marks, Mississippi.
 King says the way you are living right here in America, it’s a crime.
 That’s what King says.

 Martin Luther King, Jr (1967) by Benedict J. Fernandez.
 National Portrait Gallery, Smithsonian Institution; gift of Eastman Kodak Professional Photography Division, the Engl Trust, and Benedict J. Fernandez